brycezubi/manage-landing/README.md

 # Frontend Mentor - Manage landing page
-This is a solution to the [Time tracking dashboard challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/manage-landing-page-SLXqC6P5/hub)
+This is a solution to the [Manage landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/manage-landing-page-SLXqC6P5/hub)
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents